alim/recipes/omnivore/baked_salmon.md

 - [ ] 1 tablespoon lemon juice
 - [ ] 1 tablespoon fresh parsley, chopped
 - [ ] 2 (6 ounce) fillets salmon

+## Directions

+1. In a medium glass bowl, prepare marinade by mixing garlic, light olive oil, basil, salt, pepper, lemon juice and parsley.
+Place salmon fillets in a medium glass baking dish, and cover with the marinade.
+Marinate in the refrigerator about 1 hour, turning occasionally.

+2. Preheat oven to 375 degrees F (190 degrees C).

+3. Place fillets in aluminum foil, cover with marinade, and seal.
+Place sealed salmon in the glass dish, and bake 35 to 45 minutes, until easily flaked with a fork.